imironhead/imironhead.github.io/_posts/2014-09-20-ayuda-puzzle.md

 The first challenge is super easy since the characters are mapped one-to-one.

 The second one is interesting.
 Looks like base64 encoding but it's not.
-It's still easy it you know how to conquer it with brute force.
+It's still easy if you know how to conquer it with brute force.
 Here is the hint:

 {% highlight python %}
 # A => jw==